edenaristo/Book-Recommender/README.md

 - Prepares the data.
 - Applies the user-based collaborative filtering algorithm.
 - Closes with an assessment of the model's performance, including conclusions and insights.

+### report.pdf
+This document is the summary and analysis of everything in this repository.
+This report includes every thinking behind every decisions made in this project.
+There is also a complete documentation on the dataset, preprocessing technique, machine learning model developed, and the effectiveness of the model.

 ---